tplews98/advent_of_code_2022/README.md

 Taskfile commands:

+- `day <day>`: Run a given day
-- `run-day <day>`: Run a given day
+- `day <day>`: Run a given day without timing it
-- `run-test <day>`: Run the tests for a given day
+- `test <day>`: Run the tests for a given day
-- `run-all-days`: Run all days that have solutions
+- `all-days`: Run all days that have solutions
-- `run-all-tests`: Run all the tests for days which have solutions
+- `all-tests`: Run all the tests for days which have solutions
-- `run-sa`: Run mypy and pylint on all days and tests
+- `sa`: Run mypy and pylint on all days and tests
-- `autoformat`: Autoformat python code with black and isort.
+- `autoformat`: Autoformat python code with black and isort

 python3.9 or greater is required due the typing used.
 Change the `PYTHON_EXE` variable in `Taskfile` to run with a different executable than the default.